 People tables to get the State and Category data.)

 The resulting table is a regular one, with rows for each combination of state, year, and product category.

 Now, let’s say that for each state, we also want to know the sum of the annual subtotals for each state (e.g., how much money did orders for Doohickey products make in Alaska for all years?).
 To find out, we could add up the subtotals ourselves, or use a pivot table to calculate that figure for us.
-At the bottom left of your screen, select Visualization then click on the Pivot Table option.
+At the bottom left of your screen, click Visualization > Pivot table.

 In our pivot table, Metabase has set the rows, columns, and values as follows: